A History of Immaculate Conception School

 Father O’Keefe died in 1906.
 His successor, Father Sheridan was keenly interested in education and was deeply concerned about the parish school.
 Realizing the need for a new and larger grade school, he laid his plans accordingly.
 Fundraisers were organized and support was rallied.
 Father Sheridan built a new school.
 On November 5, 1922 the new school building was dedicated by Archbishop Curley.
 The school building was expanded to twice its size in 1929 and enjoyed a third modest expansion which took place in the late 1940’s.
-The School Sisters of St. Francis assumed charge of the school in August of 1926 and have remained an integral part of the school to this day.
+The Sisters of St. Francis of Philadelphia assumed charge of the school in August of 1926 and have remained an integral part of the school to this day.

 “To know the Word of God, to live the Word of God, to preach the Word, to teach the Word, is the sum of all wisdom, the heart of all Christian service.“